shellwiz/task_manager/README.md

 # Task manager

-This a light web project for edit and save your task.
+This is a lightweight web project for editing and saving your tasks.

-# For install
+# Installation

 ## Docker (Easy way)